Raven Forward Air Controllers

 Ravens with a T-28D Trojan at Long Tieng, Laos, 1970.

-The Raven Forward Air Controllers, also known as The Ravens, were fighter pilots (special operations capable) unit used as forward air controllers (FACs) in a clandestine and covert operation in conjunction with the US Central Intelligence Agency (CIA) in Laos during America's Vietnam War.
+The Raven Forward Air Controllers, also known as The Ravens, were fighter pilots (special operations capable) used as forward air controllers (FACs) in a clandestine and covert operation in conjunction with the US Central Intelligence Agency (CIA) in Laos during America's Vietnam War.
 The Ravens pinpointed targets for most of the air strikes against communist Lao People's Liberation Army and People's Army of Vietnam (PAVN) infiltrators in support of the Laotian Hmong guerrilla army.

 Background

 On 23 July 1962, the United States and the Democratic Republic of Vietnam (DRV) signed the Geneva Accords guaranteeing the neutrality of the Kingdom of Laos.
 One of the provisions of the accords called for the withdrawal of all foreign troops from Laotian soil.
 North Vietnam had troops still remaining in Laos from the end of the First Indochina War.
 The United States had a small contingent of advisors which it withdrew from the country.

 The North Vietnamese deliberately ignored the accords because they were intent on keeping their supply corridor, the Ho Chi Minh trail, to continue their war against South Vietnam.
 North Vietnam's representatives repeatedly stated they had "no military presence in Laos", even though they had at least 4,000 troops stationed there from the end of the First Indochina War on.

 Prince Souvanna Phouma, the Prime Minister of Laos, asked for US help to stop North Vietnamese incursions.
 To avoid the appearance of unilaterally violating the accords, US President John F. Kennedy directed the United States Air Force (USAF) to initiate clandestine and covert operations in Laos to help the Lao fight the North Vietnamese communists.